BrownCAB/Team_Profile_Generator/README.md

 ## Testing

-This application contains test driven development using the node package "Jest" by using command "npm run test" to run the test.
+This application contains test driven development using the node package "Jest" by using command "npm run test" or "npm test" to run the test.

 ## Credits
 Joelle Deschatels video explaination